opticgroup/icmesh/index.md

 ## ⚙️ **Quick Start**

-1. **Get a Device**: 👉 Starting at $40 and great for walking around the [SenseCap Tracker T1000-E](https://www.seeedstudio.com/SenseCAP-Card-Tracker-T1000-E-for-Meshtastic-p-5913.html) is an excellent mobile device or try a [WisMesh Pocket V2 for $99](https://store.rakwireless.com/products/wismesh-pocket).
+1. **Get a Device**: 👉 Starting at $40 and great for walking around the [SenseCap Tracker T1000-E](https://www.seeedstudio.com/SenseCAP-Card-Tracker-T1000-E-for-Meshtastic-p-5913.html) is an excellent every day carry radio the size of a credit card or try something with a screen like the [WisMesh Pocket V2 for $99](https://store.rakwireless.com/products/wismesh-pocket).
 2. **Install the App:** [Download the Meshtastic app on iOS (App Store)](https://apps.apple.com/us/app/meshtastic/id1586432531) or [Android (Google Play)](https://play.google.com/store/apps/details?id=com.geeksville.mesh&pcampaignid=web_share). 📲
 3. **Connect Your Phone**: Open the **Meshtastic** app and pair to your new device.
 4. **Configure your device**: The first thing you want to do is set your region to United States (should prompt you to do this).
 Then go to Settings -> User -> and choose any short and long name you want.
 For example: short name = AMY and long name = AMY - ICMESH.COM. **Important** We encourage you to use ICMESH.COM in your long name to promote ICMESH and so that we can count how many ICMESH users are using the network.